Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 This means that the user will be prompted for consent during sign-in.
 However, since only an admin can consent to the scope `User.Read.All`, a non-admin account will simply not be able to login ))(unless consented prior by a tenant admin)!
 For best end-user experience, please have the tenant admin consent your app before a user from the tenant tries to sign-in.

+### Custom Token Validation Allowing only Registered Tenants

+Remark: In a real world scenario, you would hook your app to a database from which you get an allowed list of tenant Ids to compare...

 > [!NOTE] Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.

 ## Learn more